Northfleet: Culture and community

-Rotary Club in Northfleet
+Rotary Club

-The Rotary Club of Northfleet was founded in 1954 and chartered as the Rotary Club of Northfleet – Club No 793 in R.I.B.I.
-District 1120.
-The club originally had members from many local industries (cement, engineering, paper making etc.), but as these industries declined along the river front, so membership changed.
-The club used to meet at lunchtime for many years, but this changed to evening meetings a few years ago.
-Northfleet Rotary Club, like most Rotary clubs also voted to accept women into Rotary membership, which is by invitation.
+The Rotary Club of Northfleet was founded in 1954, originally with members drawn from the major river front industries, but as these declined membership changed.
+In 2005, it was renamed Northfleet with Ebbsfleet Rotary Club, to reflect the growing importance of Ebbsfleet.

-The club's name was changed in 2005 to Northfleet with Ebbsfleet Rotary Club, to reflect the emerging growth of nearby Ebbsfleet area, with its developing infrastructure of Bluewater shopping complex, new High Speed Rail terminal at Ebbsfleet Station, and commercial and residential properties being developed as part of the wider development the Thames Gateway project.
+Portlands

+The Portlands Factory Club, opened on July 31, 1878.
+It was later named the Blue Circle Club and eventually Portlands Spectrums until 2007.
+It was built by Parr and Strong for Thomas Bevan.
+The building includes a basement, double-height ground floor, and ornate attic with slate roofs.
+It has central recessed sections with round-headed windows and tower-like terminal parts accessible by bridges.
+These segments are adorned with Corinthian pilasters, ascending to pitched roofs with dormer windows.
+The building's well-preserved decorations exhibit early uses of Portland cement.

+It had halls, sports facilities, a library, and hosted local clubs and societies.
+A bowling green and outdoor pool were added in 1907.

+The building was listed Grade 2 in 1983, and closed in 2009.
+Since then it has fallen in to disrepair and suffered damage from suspected arson attacks.

 Sports

 Ebbsfleet United Football Club

 Gravesend & Northfleet FC was formed through amalgamation in 1946 of Gravesend United FC and Northfleet United FC which prevented the almost certain bankruptcy of the latter.
 Gravesend (being by far the larger of the two towns, in terms of population), was always going to be the first name of the new club.
-Although one would suppose Gravesend to be the main influence in the history of this club, as it was listed first when the towns' clubs merged, it was in fact Northfleet that was to be responsible for the early significant accomplishment of the association football club now known as Ebbsfleet United F.C..
-As of the start of the 2022-2023 season, Ebbsfleet are in the National league South.
+Although one would suppose Gravesend to be the main influence in the history of this club, as it was listed first when the towns' clubs merged, it was in fact Northfleet that was to be responsible for the early significant accomplishment of the association football club now known as Ebbsfleet United F.C.
+As of the start of the 2023–2024 season, Ebbsfleet are in the National League.